Memorix101/SharpQuake/README.md

 SharpQuakeEvolved is based on **[SharpQuake](https://memorix101.itch.io/sharpquake)** a **[GLQuake](https://github.com/dpteam/GLQuake3D)** reimplementation in C# using the **[OpenTK](https://github.com/opentk/opentk)** library.

+### Goals

+To try and reorganise and improve the already great work done by those who have contributed to SharpQuake (Credited below).

+** Many code changes are based on my own personal coding style which is more of a preference*

+### Roadmap
+- Code cleanup:
+	* Convert static classes to instance classes where static is unnecessarily used
+	* Change Init / Shutdown pattern for IDisposable pattern
+	* Move type definitions out of core code and into a Framework library
+	* Use PascalCase for properties, fields, function names, class names & structs
+	* Use camelCase for local variables
+	* Rename type definitions to .NET style variations (Even if they are Quake specific)
+	* Remove code duplication via file loading and handling in many non-filesystem related classes

+- Features planned:
+	* Implement central messaging system like those in engines like idtech3 and idtech4 (Allowing for the reduction of spaghetti code)
+	* Abstract GL code from renderer pipeline (Relying on a standard drawing framework so you can use either D3D or OpenGL)
+	* Add support for Quake 3 BSPs and potentially Quake 3 shaders
+	* Upgrade lighting system/introduce Normal Map and specular map support
+	* Add support for MD3 and more modern model formats
+	* Introduce support for higher resolution textures

 ### Dependencies
 * OpenTK 3.0.1
 * NVorbis 0.8.6